wal-g/wal-g/docs/Greenplum.md

 #### Delete concurrency
 During the delete execution, WAL-G can process segments in parallel mode.
 To control, how many segments will be processed simultaneously, use the `WALG_GP_DELETE_CONCURRENCY` setting.
 The default value is `1`.

+#### AO/AOCS size threshold
+To control the minimal size of the AO/AOCS segment file to be uploaded into the shared storage, use the `WALG_GP_AOSEG_SIZE_THRESHOLD`.
+The higher this value, the bigger the size of a single backup and the smaller the size of the shared AO/AOCS storage folder.
+Default value is `1048576 (1MB)`.